noefp/easy_gdb/README.md

     cd example_db

-Then follow the steps as in [Set up easy GDB using the template example and Docker](#set-up-easy-gdb-using-the-template-example-and-docker), but directly in your terminal, not using any of the docker commands.
+Then follow the steps as in [Set up EasyGDB using the template example and Docker](#set-up-easy-gdb-using-the-template-example-and-docker), but directly in your terminal, not using any of the docker commands.

 at /var/www/html or example_db: